robinandeer/cookiecutter-pyvanguard/README.md

 Cookiecutter template for bleeding edge Python development.
 See [@audreyr/cookiecutter][cookiecutter].

-The template aspires adoption of new and exiting developer tools.
+The template aspires adoption of new and exciting developer tools.
 Focus is on automation and keeping your repo DRY.
 Whenever justifiable, new and Python-native is preferred over "tried and true".

 ### Automation
 Automate everything.
 Banish tedious tasks.
 Ensure reproducibility.
 Minimize errors.